War in southern Vietnam (1945–1946): Background

 MacArthur's order had enormous consequences because the delay in the arrival of Allied troops enabled revolutionary groups to fill the power vacuums that had existed in Southeast Asia since the announcement of the Japanese capitulation on 15 August.
 In Indochina Japanese garrisons officially handed control to Bảo Đại in the North and the United Party in the South.
 This, however, allowed nationalist groups to take over public buildings in most of the major cities.
-The Communists, who exercised complete control over the Viet Minh, the nationalist alliance founded by Ho Chi Minh in 1941, were thus presented with a power vacuum.
+The Communists, who exercised complete control over the Viet Minh coalition, founded by Ho Chi Minh in 1941, were thus presented with a power vacuum.
 The August Revolution commenced forcing Bảo Đại to abdicate in favor of Viet Minh.
 In Hanoi and Saigon, they rushed to seize the seats of government, by killing or intimidating their rivals.
 The Japanese did not oppose their takeover as they were reluctant to let the French retake control of their colony.
 Ho Chi Minh proclaimed Vietnam's independence on 2 September 1945.

-While the Allies stated that the French had sovereignty over Indochina, America opposed the return of Indochina to the French; but there was no such official American animosity towards the Communist-led Viet Minh.
+The Allies, including the United States, stated that the French had sovereignty over Indochina, with America in favor of the return of Indochina to the French; but there was no official American animosity towards the Communist-led Viet Minh.

-MacArthur finally had his ceremony on board the battleship USS Missouri on 2 September, and three days later the first Allied medical rescue teams parachuted into the prisoner of war camps.
+MacArthur received the Japanese surrender on board the battleship USS Missouri on 2 September, and three days later the first Allied medical rescue teams parachuted into the prisoner of war camps.
 During the following days a small advance party of support personnel and infantry escort from Gracey's force arrived in Saigon to check on conditions and report back; on the 11th a brigade was flown in from Hmawbi Field, Burma via Bangkok.
 When these advance Allied units landed in Saigon they found themselves in a bizarre position of being welcomed and guarded by fully armed Japanese and Viet Minh soldiers.
 The reason these soldiers were armed was because six months earlier (9 March) they disarmed and interned the French, for the Japanese feared an American landing in Indochina after the fall of Manila and did not trust the French.